Mangesh-03/Logic-Building-Programs/Assignment36/program4.md

 **Output:**

-1 is smallest of digit of element
+1 is smallest of digit of element<br>
-2 is smallest of digit of element
+2 is smallest of digit of element<br>
-2 is smallest of digit of element
+2 is smallest of digit of element<br>
-6 is smallest of digit of element
+6 is smallest of digit of element<br>
-0 is smallest of digit of element
+0 is smallest of digit of element<br>
 8 is smallest of digit of element